 Throughout this Primer, issues, factors and considerations have been identified as influencing the contribution made by A&S capabilities in C-IED operations.
-Those considered to warrant highlighting are reiterated in this Chapter in order to provide cross-referencing that may be useful to those currently involved in C-IED activities.
-They may also facilitate the production of checklists, for example:
+Those considered to warrant highlighting are reiterated in this Chapter in order to provide cross-referencing that may be useful to those currently involved in C-IED activity.
+They may also facilitate the practical production of checklists to establish, for example, that:

-- Reliable MoE are in place which accurately describe how IA, such as SoF and SoP, affects the target audience (Paragraph 3.2.3); - ISR assets are included early in the C-IED mission planning process (Paragraph 3.2.5.1); - Control of A&S assets is pushed to the lowest possible level to enhance early coordination and planning processes, and to ensure ground commanders that they will get the A&S assets they need for their C-IED missions (Paragraph 3.2.5.2); - Swift, reliable feedback loops inform A&S personnel (aircrew, analysts and so on) about the accuracy of their products, such as feedback on reports of potential IED locations reported by aircrew or viewed in imagery by analysts (Paragraph 3.2.5.3).
+- Reliable MoE are in place, which are able to assess how IA, such as SoF and SoP, affects the target audience (Paragraph 3.2.3); - ISR assets are included early in the C-IED mission planning process (Paragraph 3.2.5.1); - Control of A&S assets is pushed to the lowest possible level to enhance early coordination and planning processes, and to ensure ground commanders that they will get the A&S assets they need for their C-IED missions (Paragraph 3.2.5.2); - Swift, reliable feedback loops are in place to inform A&S personnel (aircrew, analysts and so on) about the accuracy of their products, such as feedback on reports of potential IED locations reported by aircrew or viewed in imagery by analysts (Paragraph 3.2.5.3).